Roberto Bishara

-Roberto Fabián Bishara Adawi (born August 18, 1981) is a Palestinian former footballer who played as a defender.
+Roberto Fabián Bishara Adauy (born August 18, 1981) is a former footballer who played as a defender.
+Born in Chile, he played for the Palestine national team.

+Club career

+Bishara is a product of Universidad Católica.

+International career

+Roberto and his brother Fabián, represented the Palestine national under-23 team at the 2004 Summer Olympics Qualifiers.

 Managerial career

 He began his managerial career at the Palestino youth ranks.
 Next, he worked as the assistant coach of both Nicolás Córdova and Omar Toloza.
 He returned to the youth categories, getting the 2022 Chilean Youth Championship at under-17 level.

+At the end of 2023, Bishara served as coach for Balong FC in the Legends Cup, a Chilean championship similar to Kings League.

 Personal life

 Bishara is a Palestinian Christian (Roman Catholic).
 Both his father and his grandfather were born in Palestine.